UK railway signalling: Permissible speed indicator

+Permissible speed indicator.
+This example is displaying a maximum permissible speed of 125 mph.
+If the speed figure is on a yellow disc, it is an "enhanced permissible speed" that only applies to certain trains that are specifically engineered to run at this speed safely, such as tilting trains.
+If the speed figure is in white numerals on a black disc, it is in kilometres per hour instead of miles per hour.

 Differential permissible speed indicator

 The number below the line always shows a higher speed and applies to passenger trains, parcel and postal trains and light locomotives, while the top number applies to all other trains.
 This example therefore is displaying a maximum permissible speed of 70 mph for passenger trains, parcel and postal trains and light locomotives, in addition to a maximum permissible speed of 40 mph for all other trains.

 Diverging permissible speed indicator

 This example is displaying a maximum permissible speed of 40 mph only for the diverging route to the left.
 Unless otherwise indicated with another sign, this does not apply to the current route.

 Warning indicator

 Warning indicators are provided whenever there is a reduction in permissible speed of a third or more, and are placed at the service braking distance from the start of the lower speed.

-They are colloquially known as 'Morpeth boards', after the 1969 derailment at Morpeth, Northumberland that led to their introduction.
-Often, but not always, there is an AWS magnet placed before the indicator to give an audible warning to the train driver.
+The original version was introduced in 1971, following the 1969 derailment at Morpeth Curve in Morpeth, Northumberland.
+The original version, consisting of a black circle with a yellow outer ring and numbers, illuminated at night by a floodlight.
+This design was replaced in 1986 by the current design.
+However, the original design did carry on into the mid-2000s.

+Where a speed restriction reduced the permissible speed by one-third or more, when a speed limit is above 50 mph, an audible warning to the train driver via an AWS magnet must be provided.
+They are colloquially known as 'Morpeth boards', owing to their connection to the Morpeth Curve.